1971 Scottish soldiers' killings: Memorial

 The mother of the two McCaig brothers visited the site of their deaths in May 1972.
 She expressed a wish to leave a monument to her sons but was advised that it might well be damaged by vandals.
 She later said that she was touched by the wreaths and flowers that had been left at the spot.

-In 2010 the Royal British Legion Oldpark/Cavehill branch in Belfast raised money from the sale of badges to erect a memorial to the men.
+In 2010, the Royal British Legion Oldpark/Cavehill branch in Belfast raised money from the sale of badges to erect a memorial to the men.
 On 28 May 2010, a memorial stone was placed at the site of the killings on Squire's Hill by the families and former regimental colleagues of the three soldiers.
-The next day a 15-foot obelisk incorporating carved images of the deceased was dedicated to the soldiers at nearby Ballysillan Avenue.
-A service of remembrance with regimental drums and colours was then held at Ballysillan leisure centre attended by around 1000 people including Lord Mayor of Belfast Naomi Long and North Belfast MP Nigel Dodds.
+The next day a 15-foot obelisk incorporating carved images of the deceased was dedicated at nearby Ballysillan Avenue.
+A service of remembrance with regimental drums and colours was then held at Ballysillan leisure centre, attended by around 1,000 people including Lord Mayor of Belfast Naomi Long and North Belfast MP Nigel Dodds.

-The memorial at White Brae, Ligoniel, that marks the place of the killings has been vandalised several times since 2011.
+The memorial at White Brae, Ligoniel, marking the place of the killings, has been vandalised several times since 2011.